 In addition to this, the programme incorporates the new national guidelines for work related learning.
-As part of PSHE in Year 8, students are introduced to careers where they get to use a web based computer programme "The Real Game".
+As part of RSHE in Year 8, students are introduced to careers where they get to use a web based computer programme "The Real Game".
 It offers an insight into a variety of careers and how every career choice affects lifestyle and money management.

-In Year 10, students take part in work placements for two weeks to get some valuable work experience and start creating a CV.
+In Year 10, students would usually take part in work placements for two weeks off site.
+Due to the current covid related restrictions, students now have the ability to access and attend virtual events and talks from industry experts through Show My Homework.

 By the end of Year 11, students should be able to:-